Betty Friedan: National Organization for Women

 In 1966 Friedan co-founded, and became the first president of the National Organization for Women.
 Some of the founders of NOW, including Friedan, were inspired by the failure of the Equal Employment Opportunity Commission to enforce Title VII of the Civil Rights Act of 1964; at the Third National Conference of State Commissions on the Status of Women they were prohibited from issuing a resolution that recommended the EEOC carry out its legal mandate to end sex discrimination in employment.
 They thus gathered in Friedan's hotel room to form a new organization.
 On a paper napkin Friedan scribbled the acronym "NOW".
 Later more people became founders of NOW at the October 1966 NOW Organizing Conference.
 Friedan, with Pauli Murray, wrote NOW's statement of purpose; the original was scribbled on a napkin by Friedan.
-Under Friedan, NOW advocated fiercely for the legal equality of women and men.
+Under Friedan, NOW fiercely advocated the legal equality of women and men.

 NOW lobbied for enforcement of Title VII of the Civil Rights Act of 1964 and the Equal Pay Act of 1963, the first two major legislative victories of the movement, and forced the Equal Employment Opportunity Commission to stop ignoring, and start treating with dignity and urgency, claims filed involving sex discrimination.
 They successfully campaigned for a 1967 Executive Order extending the same affirmative action granted to blacks to women, and for a 1968 EEOC decision ruling illegal sex-segregated help want ads, later upheld by the Supreme Court.
 NOW was vocal in support of the legalization of abortion, an issue that divided some feminists.
 Also divisive in the 1960s among women was the Equal Rights Amendment, which NOW fully endorsed; by the 1970s, women and labor unions opposed to ERA warmed up to it and began to support it fully.
 NOW also lobbied for national daycare.

-NOW also helped women get equal access to public places.
-For example, the Oak Room at the Plaza Hotel in New York held men-only lunches on weekdays until 1969, when Friedan and other members of NOW staged a protest.
+NOW also helped women get equal access to public places, which they sometimes did not have.
+For example, by the early 1950s, women were allowed inside the Oak Room and Bar during the evenings, but still barred until 3 p.m. on weekdays, while the stock exchanges operated.
+In February 1969, Friedan and other members of NOW held a sit-in and then picketed to protest this; the gender restriction was removed a few months later.

 Despite the success NOW achieved under Friedan, her decision to pressure Equal Employment Opportunity to use Title VII of the 1964 Civil Rights Act to enforce more job opportunities among American women met with fierce opposition within the organization.
 Siding with arguments from the group's African American members, many of NOW's leaders accepted that the vast number of male and female African Americans who lived below the poverty line needed more job opportunities than women within the middle and upper class.
 Friedan stepped down as president in 1969.

 In 1973, Friedan founded the First Women's Bank and Trust Company.